 What is temporary use ?

 Many of the initiatives at the onset of these experiments have a bottom-up structure.
-Some are SMEs, artists or craftsmen, organisations looking for meeting spaces or cultural initiatives.
+Some are SMEs, artists or craftsmen, organisations looking for meet- ing space or cultural initiatives.
 Others are residents who maintain plots of land or initiatives for urban farming, and yet others manage a community centre or are looking for new forms of mobility.

 In some cities, grassroots organisations started experimenting with temporary use with little political or administrative intervention.
 Elsewhere, local authorities have actively looked for ways to facilitate this movement.